Campaign to Suppress Bandits in Southwestern China

-The campaign to suppress bandits in southwestern China was a counterinsurgency campaign waged by the forces of the Chinese Communist Party against the Chinese Nationalist guerrillas, mostly consisting of bandits and regular nationalist forces not withdrawn from mainland China during the transfer of the nationalist government to Taiwan.
-The campaign occurred after the conclusion of World War II during the Chinese Civil War in Southwest China.
-The Communist counterinsurgency campaign was ultimately successful.
+The Campaign to Suppress Bandits in Southwestern China was a counterinsurgency campaign carried out by forces of the Chinese Communist Party (CCP) against Chinese Nationalist guerrillas, mostly consisting of Nationalist forces who had not withdrawn from mainland China during the retreat to Taiwan, along with locals.
+The campaign took place after the conclusion of World War II, during the Chinese Civil War in Southwest China.
+The campaign ended in a CCP victory.